Hi, I'm Abigael

-I wrote my first story 'Philly, Billy, & Bob buy a Birthday Gift' in the back of my mother's van at six.
+I wrote my first story 'Philly, Billy, & Bob buy a Birthday Gift' in the back of my mother's van at age six.
 I’ve since been refining my craft.

 Throughout my career I’ve come to discover the power of sharing stories with one another.
 The trade of histories, experiences, and even jokes can instantly connect individuals and provide insights into the way we live and the things we value.